Trump administration set for its last auction of U.S. oil drilling rights

 Biden has said he would halt new oil and gas leases on federal lands and waters, but he has not laid out a method or timeline for realizing that goal.

-But auctions in Wyoming, Utah and other states last month attracted sparse bidding, and major oil companies failed to show here up entirely for last week's first ever sale of drilling leases in the Arctic National Wildlife Refuge.
+Auctions in Wyoming, Utah and other states last month attracted sparse bidding, and major oil companies failed to show here up entirely for last week's first-ever sale of drilling leases in the Arctic National Wildlife Refuge.

 Environmental, community and taxpayer groups have criticized the administration for holding oil and gas lease sales at a time of low prices, saying they are not generating adequate returns.